YassSSH/YassSSH/README.md

 ## ⭐ Actually learning cool stuff ⭐

 - 🔭 I'm 22yo
-- 🌱 I’m a Software Engineer
+- 🌱 Working as a Software Engineer
 - 💻 Actually Using **React.js and Typescript**
 - 👨‍💻 Some of my projects are available here